wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/iterables/lists.md

 numbers = [1, 2, 3, 4, 5]
 mixed = ['apple', 2, True, 3.14]  # Can mix types!
 ```

+## Why this matters

+Lists are one of the most commonly used data structures in Python.
+They're versatile, easy to work with, and essential for handling collections of data that need to change over time.
+You'll use lists for storing user input, collecting results from loops, managing dynamic collections, and organizing data for processing.
+Since lists are mutable, they're perfect when you need to add, remove, or modify items.
+Understanding lists thoroughly is crucial because they appear in almost every Python program—from simple scripts to complex applications.

 ## Creating lists